-Onobotulinum toxin A has been studied extensively in patients with migraines.
-Nearly 4 million people have had onobotulinum toxin A injections for headache.
-Onobotulinum toxin A has been found to significantly improve quality of life and reduce headache impact.
-Botox is the only onobotulinum toxin A that is FDA-approved for treatment of chronic migraine.
+Botulinum toxin A (Botox) has been studied extensively in patients with migraines.
+Nearly 8 million people have had botulinum toxin A injections for headache.
+Botulinum toxin A has been found to significantly improve quality of life and reduce headache impact.
+Botox is the only botulinum toxin A that is FDA-approved for treatment of chronic migraine.
 It is relatively safe and only takes a few minutes to inject.
-One set of injections can decrease headaches for 1 to 3 months.
-There also is a cumulative benefit, in which the headaches continue to improve over 1 year of injections.
+One set of injections may decrease headaches for 1 to 3 months.
+There also is a cumulative benefit, where the headaches continue to improve over 1 year of injections.
 Botox may be safer than many of the medications that are used for headache.
 Botox does not cause the "annoying" side effects that are commonly encountered with preventives.
+Except for the cost, the experience with